79sphelps/client-and-server-http-service-testing/README.md

 # client and server HTTP service testing

-Shows how to test HTTP services on both the client and server side of a MEAN stack app.
+Although somewhat outdated at this point, this project shows how to test HTTP services on both the client and server side of a MEAN stack app.

 Client-Side: using Karma and Jasmine